Communications Workers of America v. Beck: Critiques of the Beck ruling

-A second major criticism of the case is that the Court did not clearly define what the First Amendment violation was.
-The Supreme Court has a long-standing doctrine of not ruling on a statute's constitutionality if a case may be decided on statutory grounds.
-Subsequently, the Beck court's discussion of First Amendment issues was perfunctory, acknowledging that there might be grounds for a First Amendment challenge but refusing to discuss the issue further.
+A second major criticism of the case is that the Court did not clearly define how the First Amendment had been violated.
+(The Supreme Court has a long-standing doctrine of not ruling on a statute's constitutionality if a case may be decided on statutory grounds.)
+The Beck court's discussion of First Amendment issues was perfunctory, acknowledging that there might be grounds for a First Amendment challenge but refusing to discuss the issue further.
 This has generated confusion among legal scholars and workers as to what First Amendment challenges may be brought.
 For example, critics have pointed out that a claim under the First Amendment can only be brought when there is state action, as opposed to private action.
 The Supreme Court's early agency fee decisions (Hanson, Street, and Ellis) found that state action occurred under the Railway Labor Act because the Act prohibited union shops.
 Yet, although the Court went to great lengths to identify the similarities between the RLA and NLRA in Beck, the Court (in dicta) refused to decide whether state action had occurred under the NLRA.
 Legal scholars have pointed out that the Beck Court cited two cases which did find state action under the NLRA, but did not make any determination in Beck.
 One scholar has concluded that the Court's tests for determining state action are not useful enough to determine the issue.
 Adding to the confusion is that the Supreme Court has never made it clear how to apply a First Amendment analysis to labor law.
-The Court and legal scholars point out that labor law is considered unique in the American statutory and constitutional framework, which may mean that traditional First Amendment analyses do not apply. "[T]he Court consistently has upheld the validity...of the Labor Act.
+The Court and legal scholars point out that labor law is considered unique in the American statutory and constitutional framework, which may mean that traditional First Amendment analyses do not apply. "[T]he Court consistently has upheld the validity ... of the Labor Act.
 In doing so, the Court has repeatedly referred to the special nature of labor legislation to explain its unusual deference to a statute so incompatible with judicially developed constitutional norms."
-It may be that the Court's existing standard for assessing government interference with speech (the strict scrutiny standard) is inappopriate to apply to labor law.
+It may be that the Court's existing standard for assessing government interference with speech (the strict scrutiny standard) is inappropriate to apply to labor law.
 Many of these analyses conclude that the Beck court should have clarified these issues, and absent such clarification the First Amendment rights of workers remain unprotected.